-Technically, the Internet is a relatively new invention.
-In other words, you are not too late after all.
+The Internet is technically a relatively new invention (i.e. you are not too late to the trend).
 The first thing you need to do is get to grips with the terminology which is used in the online world.
+Which is why we’ve prepared a glossary of terms that should be a starting point to any Internet newbie.
+So, let’s get going!

-Internet Training: What is the Internet
+Internet Training: What is the Internet?

 The internet is a vast network of computers connected to each other through a global network of cables.
 These computers can communicate with each other and each one has a specific series of numbers called an IP address for identification.